 Gasoline is a hydrocarbon fuel.
-The two elements of hydrogen and carbon are burned during combustion in combination with oxygen.
-But they are not totally consumed.
-Some pass through the combustion chamber and exit the exhaust system as unburned gases known as hydrocarbons.
+Two elements of hydrogen and carbon are combined with oxygen and burned during the combustion cycle.
+Some residual elements pass through the combustion chamber and exit the exhaust system as unburned gases known as hydrocarbons.